Medical Schools That Don't Require the MCAT: What You Should Know

 The accelerated BS/MD program offered by the Rensselaer Polytechnic Institute grants students both a bachelor’s degree and a medical degree within only seven years.

-The medical school portion of the degree is taken at Albany Medical College (AMC), which is within close proximity to Rensselaer.
-This BS/MD program is specifically tailored to creating physician-scientists, and has no MCAT requirement.
+The medical school portion of the degree is taken at Albany Medical College (AMC), which is near Rensselaer.
+This BS/MD program is specifically tailored to creating physician-scientists and has no MCAT requirement.

 Rochester Institute of Technology

-The Rochester Institute of Technology offers the Rochester Early Medical Scholars (REMS) program, which is an eight-year combined BA/BS and MD educational track.
-REMS students are automatically admitted to the University’s School of Medicine and Dentistry upon successful completion of the bachelor’s portion of their degree.
+The Rochester Institute of Technology offers the Rochester Early Medical Scholars (REMS) program, an eight-year combined BA/BS and MD educational track.
+Upon successful completion of the bachelor's portion of their degree, REMS students are automatically admitted to the university’s School of Medicine and Dentistry.

 Spelman University